silexlabs/Silex/readme.md

-#Silex, the html5 editor
+#Silex, live web creation.

 ##About Silex

-Silex is a free and open source software that allows to create websites directly in the browser without writing code.
-It is a mixture between a CMS (Content Management System) and a website builder in the cloud, because it has content management fonctionalities and it is designed oriented.
+Silex, is a free and open source website buidler in the cloud.
+Create websites directly in the browser without writing code.
+And it is suitable for professional designers to produce great websites without constraints.
+Silex is also known as the HTML5 editor.

 Brought to you by Silex Labs team, promoting free software.